-- 69. Princess, who resides in the 2nd Circuit, recently found a circuit court case that is favorable to her research question.
+- 69) Princess, who resides in the 2nd Circuit, recently found a circuit court case that is favorable to her income tax research question.
 Which of the following circuits would she prefer to have issued the opinion?

-- A. 2nd Circuit.
+- A) Federal Circuit.

-- B. Federal Circuit.
+- B) 2nd Circuit.

-- C. 1st Circuit.
+- C) 1st Circuit.

-- D. 2nd Circuit or the Federal Circuit.
+- D) 2nd Circuit or the Federal Circuit.

-- E. None of these.
+- E) None of the choices are correct.